jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   the test passes

-* I remove the next test since it is now covered by this new :ref:`assertion<AssertionError>` that uses a variable_
+* I remove the next test since it is now covered by this new :ref:`assertion<what is an assertion?>` that uses a variable_

   .. code-block:: python
     :lineno-start: 11